nir0s/ghost/README.md

 NOTE: ghost includes dependencies required for TinyDB only as its installation should be light-weight by default. ` You can install extras for each specific backend.
 See below.

-NOTE: Whlie true for the API, the CLI does not currently expose any advanced configuration for the Vault and Consul backends such as setting certs, credentials or paths.
+NOTE: While true for the API, the CLI does not currently expose any advanced configuration for the backends such as setting certs, credentials or paths.

-Until the API documentation is complete, please take a look at the Storage API's on host to use each storage.
+Until the API documentation is complete, please take a look at the Storage API's on how to use each storage.

 ### [TinyDB](http://tinydb.readthedocs.io/en/latest/usage.html)